Rapporter/rapport/_includes/writing-custom-template.md

         length:
           exactly: 10
     - `min` and/or `max` tags that define the range within which an input length must fall.
 Note that the range limits are inclusive - for instance:

         length:
           min: 2
           max: 10

     will accept all **R** objects with length of at least 2 and at most 10.

     Either `min` or `max` tag can be omitted, and they will default to `1` and `Inf`, respectively.
 For example:

-    {% highlight yaml %}
         length:
-      min: 1{% endhighlight %}
+          min: 1

     is identical to:

     {% highlight yaml %}
     length: